radiocosmology/alpenhorn/doc/demo.rst

    :class: demoshell

    root@alpenshell:/# alpenhorn node sync demo_storage3 transport_group --target=demo_storage1
-   Would sync 5 files (101 B) from Node "demo_storage3" to Group "transport_group".
+   Would sync 5 files (102 B) from Node "demo_storage3" to Group "transport_group".

    Continue? [y/N]: y

-   Syncing 5 files (101 B) from Node "demo_storage3" to Group "transport_group".
+   Syncing 5 files (102 B) from Node "demo_storage3" to Group "transport_group".

    Added 5 new copy requests.

-It may also be good to point out here that even though both ``demo_storage3`` and the transport node are on ``alpenhost3``, and all the resulting transfers are local, we can run this command on ``alpenhost1``.
+It may also be good to point out here that even though both ``demo_storage3`` and the transport node are on ``alpenhost3``, and all the resulting transfers are local, we'll still run this command in the ``alpenshell`` container.
 Running commands with the CLI never need to occur where the storage nodes referenced are.
 Anywhere that can access the alpenhorn database can be used to run any alpenhorn command.

 After waiting for the daemon to process these requests, a look at the transport group should show us that they've all ended up on the